 TAX CONCESSIONS FOR PROPERTY INVESTORS

-This year the Federal Government will spend over $10 billion on negative gearing and the capital gains discount.
+The Federal Government will spend over $11 billion on negative gearing and the capital gains discount this year.
 Staggeringly, this is more than the government spends on child care or higher education.

 The data tells us that Tasmanians benefit least from these arrangements, with the majority of the benefits going to wealthy mainland investors.